mattermost/docs/source/process/feature-release.md

     - Post this checklist in Release Checklist channel
 2. Each team (PM and QA own):
     - Follow that major feature PR reviews are prioritized and post a list of outstanding feature PRs in the Release Discussion channel pertaining to your team
-    - Check that major features for platform have a corresponding ticket for RN, and vice versa, where applicable
+    - Check that major features for platform have a corresponding ticket for RN, and are behind a feature flag, where applicable
-    - Check that all major features are behind a feature flag
     - Check that each Enterprise feature is in the correct [pricing SKU](https://about.mattermost.com/pricing/)
     - Review any features that are currently in beta and check if any are promoted
     - Confirm all config settings and new features have diagnostics